-Faculty na me: Date: Course: Peer Evalu lator: 1.
-Did the teaching experience proceed in the manner in which you had planned?
+Faculty na me: Date: Course: Peer Evalu uator: 1.
+Did the teaching experience proceed in the manner in which you or why not? had planned?
+Why 2.
+Were your teaching strategies effective in meeting your objective es?
 Why or why not?
-2. Were your teaching strategies effective in meeting your objectives?
-Why or why not?
-3. Did you feel satisfied or disappointed in the teaching experience?
+3. Did you feel satisfied or disappointed in the teaching experience ?
 4. What was the most effective part of the teaching experience?
-Least effective?
+Lo east effective?
 5. What would you change before teaching this content again?
 6. What evidence did you see that students learned?
-7. Did students participate in the way you had thought they would?
-If not, why do you think they did not?
+7. Did students participate in the way you had thought they would? think they did not?
+If not, why do you SIGNED:

-SIGNED: